fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   </li>
 </ul>

-<p style="text-align: justify;"><b>User</b> is an entity (person or service) created without permissions (by default) with access to an AWS Accounts.
-They are create with NO access to any AWS services, only login to the AWS console.
+<p style="text-align: justify;"><b>User</b> is an entity (person or service) created without permissions by default, only login to the AWS console.
 The permissions must be explicitly given.
 They log in using <em>user name</em> and <em>password</em>.
 They can change some configurations or delete resources in your AWS account.
 Users created to represent an application are known as "service accounts".
 It's possible to have 5000 users per AWS account.</p>

 <p style="text-align: justify;"><b>Groups</b> are a way to organize the users (only) and apply <b>policies</b> (permissions) to a collection of users in the same time.
 A user can belong to multiple groups.
-Only users and cannot be nested (groups with groups).
+Only users can be part of groups and the group cannot be nested (groups with groups).
 It is not an identity so cannot be referenced in policies.</p>

 <p style="text-align: justify;"><b>Roles</b> delegate permissions.
 Roles are assumed by <u>users, applications, and services</u>.
 It can provides temporary security credentials (STS - Security Token Service) for customer role session.
 Also, the IAM roles make possible to access cross-account resources.
 It is a trusted entity.</p>